Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Challenge 6: Quantification

-\textbf{Modality biases} are unintended correlations between input and output in existing datasets~\cite{le2020adversarial,torralba2011unbiased}.
-These biases could be present at every stage of the machine learning pipeline, including data collection and preprocessing~\cite{birhane2021multimodal,fouhey2018lifestyle} or during human annotation~\cite{devillers2005challenges,geva2019we,gururangan2018annotation,poliak2018hypothesis,rudinger2017social,tsuchiya2018performance}.
-Modality biases inevitably bias resulting trained models while also significantly inflating model performance, leading to an overestimation of the true capabilities of current AI systems~\cite{hendrycks2021natural,sakaguchi2020winogrande}.
-For example,~\citet{goyal2017making} found \textit{unimodal biases} in the language modality of VQA tasks since language tends to be a simpler signal for learning than visual modalities, resulting in models that ignore visual information~\cite{agrawal2016analyzing,cadene2019rubi,jabri2016revisiting}.
-A similar observation was made by~\citet{anand2018blindfold} for Embodied QA, and by~\citet{yang2020gives}.~\citet{ye2021case} presents a case study of similar shortcut effects in visual commonsense reasoning models, while~\citet{dancette2021beyond} studies these effects in visual question answering models.
-Subsequent work has developed carefully-curated diagnostic benchmarks to mitigate data collection biases: these include VQA 2.0 and GQA~\cite{hudson2019gqa} for image-based question answering~\cite{goyal2017making} and NLVR2 for visual reasoning~\cite{suhr2019nlvr2}.
+\textbf{Modality biases} are unintended correlations between input and outputs that could be introduced during data collection~\cite{birhane2021multimodal,bolukbasi2016man}, modeling~\cite{geirhos2020shortcut}, or during human annotation~\cite{devillers2005challenges}.
+Modality biases can lead to unexpectedly poor performance in the real world~\cite{sakaguchi2020winogrande}, or even more dangerously, potential for harm towards underrepresented groups~\citep{pena2020faircvtest,hendricks2018women}.
+For example,~\citet{goyal2017making} found \textit{unimodal biases} in the language modality of VQA tasks, resulting in mistakes due to ignoring visual information~\cite{agrawal2016analyzing}.
+Subsequent work has developed carefully-curated diagnostic benchmarks to mitigate data collection biases, like VQA 2.0~\cite{goyal2017making}, GQA~\cite{hudson2019gqa}, and NLVR2~\cite{suhr2019nlvr2}.
+Recent work has also found compounding \textit{social biases} in multimodal systems~\cite{ross2020measuring,srinivasan2021worst,cho2022dall} stemming from gender bias in both language and visual modalities~\citep{buolamwini2018gender,sheng2019woman}, which may cause danger when deployed~\citep{pena2020faircvtest}.

-The second category of biases results from \textit{annotator biases} and subjectivity.
-Annotator artifacts may arise since the framing of the annotation task has a significant effect on crowdsourced answers~\cite{gururangan2018annotation}.
-These artifacts result in models that can identify the label by looking only at the hypothesis in natural language inference tasks~\cite{gururangan2018annotation}, or models do not generalize to data points from annotators that did not contribute to the training set~\cite{geva2019we}.
-Furthermore, in subjective (particularly human-centric) tasks such as emotion recognition, the subjectivity of human annotators can further complicate the multimodal learning process~\cite{devillers2005challenges}.~\citet{komatani2021multimodal} further analyzes annotation disagreement in multimodal dialogue data, while~\citet{cavicchio2008multimodal} proposes validation methods to assess annotator agreement on multimodal corpora.